xesdoog/Billionaire-Script/README.md

       - Simply does what it says.
 The driver will take you for a ride around town.

 ## Known Issues:
-- It's probably too early for listing issues as this script was made yesterday.
+- It's probably too early for listing issues at the moment.

 ## Credits:
 [YimMenu](https://github.com/YimMenu/YimMenu) for being an awesome project.